Mother-Daughter Therapy in Culver City, CA

 How is mother-daughter therapy different from family therapy?

 Mother-daughter therapy focuses specifically on the dynamics between two people, rather than the entire family system.
 This focused format allows for deeper exploration of the unique attachment patterns, expectations, and wounds that characterize this particular relationship.
-Sessions may involve both people together, or alternate between individual and joint work depending on the treatment plan.
+Both mother and daughter attend sessions together, and the relational dynamic between them is the central focus of the work.

 Do both the mother and daughter need to be willing to participate?